exvrona/exvrona/README.md

 - 👋 Hi, I’m @exvrona
-- 👀 I’m interested in UI/UX
+- 👀 I’m interested in UI/UX and Web development
 - 🌱 I’m currently learning web development
 - 💞️ I’m looking to collaborate on UI/UX projects and other projects which will help me gain more skills
 - 📫 E-mail:margaret.banobioh@gmail.com   Instagram:@margaretb.b   LinkedIn:Margaret Bano-Bioh